FHWA/RDE-Visualization-Website/README.md

 # RDE Visualization Website
-This repository contains code and other assets to render a website containing prototype visualizations of selected data sets in the [Federal Highway Administration](https://www.fhwa.dot.gov/) (FHWA)'s [Research Data Environment](https://www.its-rde.net/) (RDE).
+This repository contains code and other assets to render a website displaying prototype visualizations of selected data sets in the [Federal Highway Administration](https://www.fhwa.dot.gov/) (FHWA)'s [Research Data Environment](https://www.its-rde.net/) (RDE).
 These visualizations are designed to give researchers and data aficionados ideas for projects using the data on the RDE; they also strive to provide concrete examples of how large, complex data sets can be distilled into useful products.

 ## Running the Site